-Prerequisites: CSCI 2010, 2060
+Prerequisite: CSCI 2000 or 2010, 2060

 An introduction to methods of efficiently organizing and accessing data on peripheral devices.
 Study of the structures used to store and manipulate data on external devices and the techniques used to manipulate this data.